 When you set up your profile you can indicate the languages in which you are proficient.
 You will have access to contributions made in the same language(s) as you set on your profile.
 If you speak more than one language, you may validate contributions in multiple languages.

-We currently are accepting organized events, presentations, written content, videos, translations, answering technical questions on discuss.elastic.co and Stack Overflow, and Elastic code contributions.
+We currently accept organized events, presentations, written content, videos, translations, answering technical questions on discuss.elastic.co and Stack Overflow, and code contributions.

 Each type of contribution must meet a set of criteria in order to be validated.
 Visit our rules page to review that criteria.